EdensLost/GraphicsExtended/README.md

-# GraphicsExtended
+# GraphicsExtendedForPython
-Adds helpful extensions to John Zell's graphics.py
+ Multiple extensions for John Zelle's graphics.py and a polygon drawer

-Make sure this is with the graphics.py or it will not work